We are currently engaged in several different major projects as research partners or science leads.

 Dense Air Quality Sensor Network in Munich

-With the help of 50 self-developed sensor systems, the spatial distribution of air pollutants such as NOx, O3 and PM will be monitored in the inner city of Munich.
+With the help of 35 self-developed sensor systems, the spatial distribution of air pollutants such as NOx, O3 and PM is monitored in the inner city of Munich.

 Funded by the Bavarian State Ministry of the Environment and Consumer Protection, we are currently setting up a densely populated sensor network to monitor air pollutants in Munich (Project TLK 01U-75487: Engmaschiges NO2-Sensornetzwerk in München).